 What is severe weather?

-VIDEO: What is severe weather?
-Winds are at least 58 mph.
+Video highlighting the important variables that make up "severe weather."
+Examples include the following: Winds are at least 58 mph.
 Hail one inch or larger.
 Tornadoes swirl to the ground – about 1,200 strike the U.S. each year.
 They can occur in any state and be a mile wide.
+(NOAA)

 Making a weather forecast